-Members who retired on or after October 1, 2005 and before January 1, 2012, pay two percent of the employer premium for each year under 25 years of service, and for each year over 25 years of service, the retiree premium is reduced by two percent.
+For members that retired other than for disability on or after October 1, 2005 and before January 1, 2012, pay two percent of the employer premium for each year under 25 years of service, and for each year over 25 years of service, the retiree premium is reduced by two percent.
 Employees who retire on or after January 1, 2012, with less than 25 years of service, are required to pay 4% for each year under 25 years of service.
 Additionally, non-Medicare eligible employees who retire on or after January 1, 2012 are required to pay 1% more for each year less than age 65(age premium) and to pay the net difference between the active employee subsidy and the non-Medicare eligible retiree subsidy (subsidy premium).
 When the retiree becomes Medicare eligible, the age and subsidy premium no longer applies.
 However, the years of service premium (if applicable to the retiree) will continue to be applied throughout retirement.
 These changes are being phased in over a five year period.
+The tobacco surcharge is \$50.00 per month for members who use tobacco products.